tugberkcanozen/BreakingNews/README.md

 <h1 align=center>Breaking News 🗞 📰 </h1>

 I model the data I got from a haber site and transferred it to the application with Alamofire.
 I created a detail page for the news and showed the pictures by downloading them with Kingfisher.
-I made the auto layout of the application programmatically with Snapkit.
-Buna ek olarak sayfa geçişlerini Hero ile yaptım.
+I made the auto layout of the application programmatically with Snapkit.In addition, I made the page transitions with Hero.
+I hope you like.
 I hope you like.

 ## Technologies
 + MVVM Architecture ✅